Update you browser

 • What are your aspirations for your future professional life and how will IDE help you get there?

-• What unique skills or perspectives you will bring to the IDE student group?
+• Talk about what unique skills or perspectives you will bring to the IDE student group.

 If you are not a national of a majority English-speaking country you will need the equivalent of an IELTS Academic score of 6.5 with a 6.0 in the Test of Written English (TWE).